laraiyeo/laraiyeo.github.io/README.md

 - **(5/02/2025) Added fully functional NBA tracker**
 - (5/03/2025) Added standings page for all sports that shows current team standings in their respective division and conference
 - **(5/08/2025) Added fully function Soccer and UEFA tracker**
+- (5/12/2025) Added playoff bracket page to NBA.
+Coming soon to NHL and MLB.

 ---